AnthonyDickson/dotfiles/README.md

 - Get kitty to show up in spotlight
   - Once this is done, try bring as many apps into home.nix such as obsidian, firefox
 - Have Zsh configs appear under `.config/zsh` instead of home.
-- Have chezmoi place the `chezmoi.toml` and `flake.lock` somewhere else instead of home directory.
 - Alias vim and vi to neovim
 - Feature parity for LunarVim with old LazyVim config.
   - Markdown Rendering
 - Custom keymappings for menu items in `Settings -> Keyboard -> Keyboard Shortcuts... -> App Shortcuts`.
-- Get nix working with aarch64-darwin architecture instead of x86_64-darwin.
 - Split config into macOS and Linux configs and get config working on Fedora, then NixOS.